interledger/open-payments-php/README.md

 - Sodium extension - for generating keys
 - BCMath extension - for big numbers comparisons
 - bakame/http-structured-fields - used in http signature
-- justinrainbow/json-schema - for json chema validation
+- justinrainbow/json-schema - for json schema validation

 ### New to Interledger?